goldeneggg/structil/README.md

 ### `Finder`
 Use `Finder`

-We can access usefully nested struct fields using field name string
+We can access usefully nested struct fields using field name string.

 ```go
 package main